nojimage/twitter-text-php/README.md

     https://github.com/symfony/Yaml

-Both requirements already included in composer.json, so you should just need to run:
+Both requirements already included in `composer.json` and `git submodule`, so you should just need to run:

     curl -s https://getcomposer.org/installer | php
     php composer.phar install --dev
+    git submodule update --init

 There are a couple of options for testing conformance:

-1. Run `phpunit` in from the root folder of the project.
+- Run `phpunit` in from the root folder of the project.
-2. Run `tests/runtests.php` from the command line.
-3. Make `tests/runtests.php` accessible on a web server and view it in your browser.

 ## Thanks & Contributions ##